Chronic myelogenous leukemia (CML) (chronic myeloid leukemia or chronic granulocytic leukemia)

 A 30% rating requires: In apparent remission on continuous molecularly targeted therapy with tyrosine kinase inhibitors.
 A 100% rating requires: Requiring peripheral blood or bone marrow stem cell transplant, or continuous myelosuppressive or immunosuppressive therapy treatment.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-Can Chronic myelogenous leukemia (CML) (chronic myeloid leukemia or chronic granulocytic leukemia) qualify for TDIU (Total Disability Individual Unemployability)?
+Can Chronic myelogenous leukemia (CML) (chronic myeloid leukemia or chronic granulocytic leukemia) qualify for TDIU?

-What evidence do I need to establish service connection for Chronic myelogenous leukemia (CML) (chronic myeloid leukemia or chronic granulocytic leukemia)?
+What evidence supports a higher rating for Chronic myelogenous leukemia (CML) (chronic myeloid leukemia or chronic granulocytic leukemia)?

-What is the C&P exam like for Chronic myelogenous leukemia (CML) (chronic myeloid leukemia or chronic granulocytic leukemia)?
+What happens at the C&P exam for Chronic myelogenous leukemia (CML) (chronic myeloid leukemia or chronic granulocytic leukemia)?

 Get a Personalized Rating Analysis